 We know management roles are busy, and it can be hard to switch off.
 But try to do just that once the day is done.
-Write down a list of completed tasks and a list for tomorrow, then give yourself time to relax either as you travel home, or as soon as you get in.
+Write down a list of completed tasks and a list for tomorrow, then give yourself time to relax.
 A relaxing evening could improve your sleep, which again might help you to be more resilient and deal with whatever tomorrow throws at you.3

 3. Be self-aware

 Get to know yourself.
 Recognising when things are starting to get on top of you isn’t always easy.
 Take a look at our information on the signs of poor mental health.
 Think about how you behave when you’re feeling worn down.
 By being conscious about these ways of being, you can take action earlier to prevent any problems from getting worse.
 This should benefit your team as well as you.

 Seek help from your GP, your Employee Assistance Programme (if you have one in place), or a support organisation such as a charity if you notice signs that things aren’t right.
 Your colleagues and your own manager could also be a great source of support.
 If a tight deadline or particular piece of work is worrying you, be honest with your manager that it feels like a stretch.
 Chances are they’ll appreciate your honesty and help you work out a solution.

 A Wellness Action plan is a tool that can help you and your team share what keeps you well at work.
 It can help you to manage your mental health and be more open and honest with one another.
 Find our more on the Mind website

 For more helpful information and tips about how to look after your own (and your team’s) mental health at work, visit our workplace mental health hub.

 1. Mercer.
 Leadership, Stress, and the Importance of Self-Care. www.mercer.com/our-thinking/career/voice-on-talent/leadership-stress-and-the-importance-of-self-care.html, published October 2017